Star Trek: The Original Series: ParodiesThe Original Series has been parodied many times in other television series. Saturday Night Live produced two famous sketches parodying The Original Series, "The Last Voyage of the Starship Enterprise" in 1976 and William Shatner's own "Get a life" sketch in 1986 (which parodied the show's "trekkie" followers). "The Last Voyage of the Starship Enterprise" is a twelve-minute sketch, written by Michael O'Donoghue. It was described by TrekMovie.com as "one of the best Star Trek parody sketches of all time". TVSquad ranked Shatner's "Get a life" sketch alongside "The Last Voyage..." as one of the most famous parodies of the show.

 John Scalzi's novel Redshirts, winner of the 2013 Hugo Award for Best Novel, uses the theme of red-shirted Star Fleet officers as cannon fodder.

 (T)raumschiff Surprise – Periode 1 (2004) is a movie directed by Michael Herbig which parodies Star Trek and Star Wars.

+Fan productions

-Fan productionsStar Trek has inspired many fans to produce stories for free Internet distribution.
+Star Trek has inspired many fans to produce stories for free Internet distribution.
 Many of these are set in the time of The Original Series, including Star Trek: Phase II which was nominated for a Hugo Award and received support from actors and writers who were involved with The Original Series.

 "Star Trek: Continues" chronicles the last year of the 5-year voyage of The Enterprise.
 Gene Roddenberry's son, "Rod", announced after a showing in 2014 that this series would have been considered canon by his father.
 Comprising 11 full episodes and numerous additional materials, Star Trek: Continues was produced from 2013 to 2017 and funded by a kickstarter.

 Series sequels

-The original Star Trek was followed in 1973 and beyond with more shows filling in its legacy, including the equally successful, yet ever-popular The Next Generation, starring Patrick Stewart as Captain Jean-Luc Picard.
-The following series include:
+The original Star Trek was followed in 1973 and beyond with more shows set in the same shared universe.
+The subsequent series include: